rossanx/akfs/docs/journal.md

 that memory starts and ends.
 This table is called GDT (Global Descriptor Table).
 Any process that is created can have it's own GDT entry.
-In our case, we are going to create kernel threads to run our tasks - kalimera kernel will not run user-space code, i.e., CPU running in ring 3, at least for now.
+In our case, we are going to create kernel threads to run our tasks (always switched to ring 0) - kalimera kernel will not run user-space code, i.e., CPU running in ring 3, at least for now.
 In doing so, every thread shares the same GDT entries.

 GDT is a complex beast where you can configure a bunch of things related to the segment you are trying to use and protect.
 We're